Pteratato/Oasis/Oasis_CH02.md

 “Toss out that radio, too, you know the one, with the mildly jiggling knob.
 Ah yes, and that *vahse* with the chip in the corner!
 Can’t have that tarnishing our sitting room, now can we?”

 The wiry beastkin exaggerated the motion of picking up something heavy and hefting it over the wall, relishing the chuckles of his audience.
 He kept up the gag long after it was funny and, when he finally noticed no one was paying attention, he stopped the game to collect his pay for the day’s labor.
-Nani handed over a package wrapped in paper, and Brimwylf peeked inside to find a fresh loaf of bread and two seagull eggs.
+Nani handed over a package wrapped in paper, and Brimjrar peeked inside to find a fresh loaf of bread and two seagull eggs.
 The old lady smiled kindly, tapping one of the eggs.

 “Be a dear and make sure Hahn’s little boy gets one of those, will you?
 It’s not easy doing all that growing in a place like this.”